GTC BLOG POST

 Reduce Your Household Tax Bill with Spousal Transfers

-One of the most under-utilised tax planning strategies is the spousal tax transfer.
+One of the most under utilised tax planning strategies is the spousal tax transfer.
 Transfers of assets between spouses or civil partners are exempt from Capital Gains Tax, creating opportunities for significant tax savings.

 Here is how it works in practice: